-A prior period adjustment relating to the reclassification of some non-current assets has been made in this statement of accounts.
+IAS 19 Employee Benefits (Revised) became effective for annual periods beginning on or after 1st January 2013.
+A prior period adjustment has therefore been made in this statement of accounts in relation to the 2012-13 comparisons.
 More detail about this issue is provided in Note 5 on page 36.